Ipswich School, 25 Henley Road IP1 3SG

 The earliest record of Ipswich School is a bill, sadly unpaid, dating back to 1399.
 The school, which has Cardinal Thomas Wolsey as one of its former pupils, was established on several different sites throughout Ipswich until it moved to Henley Road.
 Prince Albert laid the foundation stone for this building in 1851.

-Acknowledging its Tudor past, the school has a tower, reminiscent of both the Dean’s Turret House of Cardinal College and Christchurch’s Tom Tower at Oxford, and a main entrance recalling Wolsey’s Gate - which can be found near Ipswich Waterfront.
+Acknowledging its Tudor past, the school has a tower, reminiscent of both the Dean’s Turret House of Cardinal College and Christchurch College’s Tom Tower at Oxford, and a main entrance porch recalling Wolsey’s Gate - which can be found near on College Street near the Ipswich Waterfront.
 Otherwise, the frontage is Elizabethan in nature, in keeping with Headmaster Rigaud’s keenness on Queen Elizabeth’s Letters Patent to the school of 1566, which re-established the school’s Royal Charter.

 The new schoolroom ran well over budget but took only a year to build and was occupied on 1 July 1852, by which time Headmaster Rigaud had already raised the funds for an adjacent chapel, later joined to the school.
-This can be seen to the right of the main entrance as you look at the school from Henley Road.
-Also to the right of the main entrance, just before the chapel, is the Headmaster’s study, which houses the Town Library, a collection of books dating back to the 1400s.
+This can be seen to the right of the main entrance as you look at the school from Henley Road; the Chapel has Victorian stained-glass windows.
+Also, to the right of the main entrance, just before the chapel is the Headmaster’s study which houses the Town Library – a collection of books dating back to the 1400s.
 The school holds this collection on behalf of the town of Ipswich.